 An intermittent stream as defined by Nadeau (2015) is a channel that contains water for only part of the year, typically during winter and spring when the streambed may be below the water table or when snowmelt from surrounding uplands provides sustained flow.
 The channel may or may not be well defined.
 The flow may vary greatly with stormwater runoff.
 An intermittent stream may lack the biological and hydrological characteristics commonly associated with the continuous conveyance of water.
-Intermittent streams contribute to maintenance of cold water in downstream tributaries, even during periods when there is no surface flow (Ebersole et al., 2015).
+An intermittent stream may lack the biological and hydrological characteristics commonly associated with the continuous conveyance of water.
+Intermittent TMDLs for the Willamette Subbasins, Technical Support Document 28 streams contribute to maintenance of cold water in downstream tributaries, even during periods when there is no surface flow (Ebersole et al., 2015).